network-unit-testing-system/nuts/doc/source/tests/bandwidth.rst

 bandwidth
 ---------

-Starts a iperf3 test to the destination and returns bits per second
+Starts an ``iperf3`` test to the destination and returns the bandwith in bit/second.

 .. literalinclude:: ../../../examples/bandwidth.yml